hmcts/pcs-api/README.md

 - PCS_API_IDAM_SECRET
 - TEST_E2E_URL_EXUI

-Localhost Login for E2E Tests:
-When running against `localhost`, the test framework will not create test users via IDAM.
-Instead, it expects these environment variables to be set manually:

-- TEST_USERNAME
-- TEST_PASSWORD

-Refer CftlibConfig.java under cftlib for username.

 The e2e suite can be run with the following command:

 ```bash
 yarn test:functional
 ```

-By default, the tests will run against http://localhost:3000/, please update the value on line 3 of `src/e2eTest/config/config.data.json` to change this.

 There are also several custom test scripts available:

 - `yarn test:changed` - runs only changed spec files